saschazar21/koa-oidc-provider/docs/CONFIGURATION.md

 ### Base Client(s)

+Using a `clients.js` file in the `private/` directory (or at least the one defined in the `PRIVATE_DIR` env), you are able to define static clients, which may not be altered through the web frontend.
+Be sure to only use valid client metadata as defined in [Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata)

-### `configuration.json` file
+### Configuration File

-By placing a `configuration.json` file in the `private/` directory, you're able to overwrite some of the default configuration and therefore customize the application.
+By placing a `configuration.json` file in the `private/` directory (or at least the one defined in the `PRIVATE_DIR` env), you're able to overwrite some of the default configuration and therefore customize the application.

 To limit the available claims to the following three, just create a `configuration.json` file with the following contents.